 You have a chance here if you’re after an Animal Encounter with your favourite animal.
 Go behind the scenes with a keeper to various African Animals and Sumatran Tigers to learn and have an experience of a lifetime.

 I have been to the Billabong Camp twice and stayed overnight for the first time.
-I have had tours, breakfast, dinner, bike hire, and also driven around the zoo.
+I have taken tours, had breakfast and dinner, rented a bike, and also driven around the zoo.

 The second time I visited, I parked at the entrance and walked around the whole park, which isn’t something that I’d recommend unless you’re fit.
 Even if you drive around, there are plenty of opportunities to get a good walk-in, going from enclosure to enclosure from the car parks.